ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 ### Send Bulk push notifications

-To send the bulk push notifications fo teh following ,
+To send the bulk push notifications of the following ,

 ```swift
 myPushNotifications.sendBulk(notification: [notificationExample,notificationExample1,notificationExample2]) { (data, status, error) in